sapegin/washingcode-book/manuscript/Avoid_loops.md

 #### Replacing loops with array methods

-Modern languages have better ways to express iterative operations, and [JavaScript has many useful methods](http://exploringjs.com/impatient-js/ch_arrays.html#methods-iteration-and-transformation-.find-.map-.filter-etc) to transform and iterate over arrays, like `.map()` or `.find()`.
+Modern languages have better ways to express iterative operations, and [JavaScript has many useful methods](http://exploringjs.com/impatient-js/ch_arrays.html#methods-iteration-and-transformation-.find-.map-.filter-etc) to transform and iterate over arrays, like `map()` or `find()`.

 For example, let’s convert an array of strings to `kebab-case` with a `for` loop: